Dental therapists/ hygienists

 Jen leads the Dental Psychology Service at Guy's and St Thomas' Foundation NHS Trust; providing input for individuals with dental phobia, oro-facial pain and orthognathic surgical assessmentsConsultant Health Psychologist, SAAD

 Dr Christopher Holden

 Chris practises as a general dental practitioner in Derbyshire.
 He has been an author of most national guidance documents on dental sedation in the last 15 years.
-Chris regularly provides expert evidence in the UK, Europe and worldwide and is immediate past president of The International Federation of Dental anaesthesiology Societies.Past President and Trustee of SAAD, GDP Derbyshire, SAAD
+Chris regularly provides expert evidence in the UK, Europe and worldwide and is immediate past president of The International Federation of Dental anaesthesiology Societies.Past President and SSPS Lead, SAAD

 Dr Steve Jones

 Stephen is Clinical Lead for Conscious Sedation in the School of Dentistry, University of Central Lancashire.
 In his previous role as a Clinical Director he was involved in the organisation and development of dental sedation within the Truste-based dental service in Cumbria.
-He gained the Diploma in Conscious Sedation from the University of Newcastle upon Tyne in 1997.President of SAAD, SAAD
+He gained the Diploma in Conscious Sedation from the University of Newcastle upon Tyne in 1997.Past President, SAAD

 Mrs Emma Lee